What is a cavity?

 - After the cleaning concludes, a dental filling is placed inside the vacancy left by the cavity.
 The tooth filling can be composed out of a variety of materials including amalgam (silver filling, most common), ceramic, gold, or some other composite material.

 - Finally, upon having the filling installed in place, additional steps are taken to ensure the teeth filling-material hardens and remains in place such as exposing it to UV light or heating it with dry air.

 For additional information on cavity fillings check out Oral-B's article.

-Click and scroll to see before and after cavity filling
+Slide to see before & after cavity filling

 Can you get a cavity filled while pregnant?

 Most routine Bonita Springs dental procedures can and should be postponed until after pregnancy.
 However, if there is a pressing dental issue that is worrisome or causing discomfort, it may be okay to have it treated.
 Cavities can be treated safely during pregnancy.
 The amalgam filling material will not harm the developing child in any way.
 Make sure you let your dental health professional know if you are pregnant and ask questions about any concerns you may have regarding the procedure, anesthetics, and x-rays.
 It is always best to err on the side of caution.
 It should be noted that x-rays are safe as well.